About Me

 The red of Aries excites and vivifies, but it also shocks and terrifies.

 Actor Lon Chaney (born 1 April 1883) developed his expressivity as the child of deaf parents.
 The silent screen is heavily populated with Aries, which must make itself known over all obstacles.
-Charlie Chaplin, Mary Pickford, Gloria Swanson, Wallace Beery, Harold Lloyd, George Arliss, Fatty Arbuckle, Freddie Bartholemew, not to mention Marcel Marceau, Houdini, Bill Irwin and David Blaine; there’s no silencing Aries.
+Many of the most memorable were Aries-born: Charlie Chaplin, Mary Pickford, Gloria Swanson, Wallace Beery, Harold Lloyd, George Arliss, Fatty Arbuckle, Freddie Bartholemew, not to mention Marcel Marceau, Houdini, Bill Irwin and David Blaine; there’s no silencing Aries.

 For the range of his extreme characterizations Chaney was known as the ‘Man of 1000 Faces’, recalling Aries Joseph Campbell’s mythic ‘Hero with 1000 Faces’.
 (In his one talkie Chaney played a ventriloquist with five voices.)